 What is Sticky Toffee Pudding

-It’s one of the best desserts in the world.
-Sticky toffee pudding or STP as it’s know to the pros, is a cake that uses dates to keep it incredibly moist.
-This ultra-soft cake is then covered in a caramel sauce and sometimes accompanied with a good dollop of whipped cream or vanilla ice cream.
+This ultra-soft cake is then blanketed in a rich caramel sauce and sometimes accompanied with a good dollop of whipped cream or vanilla ice cream.

 - To prevent crystallization, honey is your friend.
 Without getting too technical, adding honey to the sauce actually prevents the sugar from crystalizing.
 You can also use corn syrup or glucose in place of the honey.
 Unfortunately, maple syrup will not work because it’s a slightly different type of sugar.